-This article will cover these questions, and also explain how to send money to somebody’s IBAN, if you are new to that.
+This article will cover the above questions and also explain how to send money to somebody’s IBAN if you are new to that.
 So, buckle up and let’s go!

 What’s an IBAN number

 An International Bank Account Number (IBAN) was established in 1997 by the European Committee for Banking Standards to make money transfers safer and more convenient.
 IBAN can consist of 34 characters maximum, and the length varies from country to country.
+Some counties have only 15 characters in their IBANs, while others have more than 20.
 Yes, dealing with such a great number does not seem easy at first, but let’s dive into what it stands for.

 Here’s an example of how a standard IBAN looks like – EE38 2200 2210 2014 XXXX.

 2. The two digits next to an ISO code are check digits – an essential part of an IBAN that allows detecting if there are any errors.
-You see, this number is calculated through the MOD97 algorithm, in which the rest of IBAN digits are used.
-Thus, if you referred to an incorrect IBAN, the checking figures will help to spot that during the validation process.
+You see, this code is calculated through the MOD97 algorithm, in which the rest of the IBAN digits are used.
+Thus, if you referred to an incorrect number, the checking figures will help to spot that during the validation process.

 The next part of an IBAN is a Basic Bank Account Number (BBAN), a bank account number specific for every country.
 It consists of a bank code, a branch code, and an account number.